rbgo404/Multi_LoRA_Adapter_Template/README.md

 # Model Template: Multi_LoRA_Adapter_Template
+The model template supports multiple LoRA (Low-Rank Adaptation) adapters, allowing you to perform a variety of natural language processing tasks with ease.
+Built on the Mistral-7B model and utilizing the transformers and PEFT libraries, this template enables dynamic switching between different adapters.
+It has 4 different LoRA adapters(`french`,`sql`,`dpo`,`orca`) which can be change with each inference request.

 ### Fork the Repository
 Get started by forking the repository.
 You can do this by clicking on the fork button in the top right corner of the repository page.